DrCaleusLooper/ContinuumWorks-0101-Magnus-Opus/README.md

 ---

 **© 2025 ContinuumWorks Initiative**
-*“Continuity is not repetition — it is rhythm remembered.”*
+*“Continuity is not repetition, it is rhythm remembered.”*